Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Quality

 \begin{widetext}

-\end{widetext} where $Q_0 = eG\sqrt{n/(\omega m\mu_0\Delta_0)}$ is dependent on the scattering rates only throughout utilizing the experimentally measured gap $\Delta_0 = \Delta_{00}\sqrt{1-2\Gamma/\Delta_{00}}$ at $T = 0K$.
-Notice that in the moderately clean regime (second line) of Eq.~\eqref{eq:Qregimes} the $\gamma_s$-term within the square brackets slightly increases from $1$ for $\gamma_s=0$ to $\pi-2\approx 1.142$ for $\gamma_s~=~1$ and the $1/\sqrt{1+\gamma_s}$ term prevails.
-Therefore, the zero-temperature Quality factor $Q_s(0)$ is much more sensitive to pair-breaking, than the pair-conserving disorder.
+\end{widetext} where $Q_0 = eG\sqrt{n/(\omega m\mu_0\Delta_0)}$ is dependent on the scattering rates only throughout utilizing the experimentally measured gap $\Delta_0 = \Delta_{00}\sqrt{1-2\Gamma/\Delta_{00}}$ at $T = \SI{0}{K}$.
+Note that in the moderately clean regime (second line) of Eq.~\eqref{eq:Qregimes} the $\gamma_s$-term within the square brackets slightly increases from $1$ for $\gamma_s=0$ to $\pi-2\approx 1.142$ for $\gamma_s~=~1$ and the $1/\sqrt{1+\gamma_s}$ term prevails.
+Therefore, the zero-temperature quality factor $Q_s(0)$ is much more sensitive to pair-breaking, than the pair-conserving disorder.
 Even when this behavior is most visible in the low disorder, or ideal clean (first line) and the moderately clean (second line) regimes, it remains at least qualitatively true generally.
-Notice also, that utilizing results in our ideal dirty limit $(\gamma \ll 1 \ll \gamma_s)$ requires a strongly isotropic superconductor; otherwise, the suppression of $T_c$ is not captured correctly by our small pair breaking parameter.
+Note, also, that utilizing results in our ideal dirty limit $(\gamma \ll 1 \ll \gamma_s)$ requires a strongly isotropic superconductor; otherwise, the suppression of $T_c$ is not captured correctly by our small pair-breaking parameter.

-Ref.~\cite{Kubo22} reports results on superconducting residual resistance, inversely proportional to the quality factor, within the Eilenberger formalism.
-To compare it with our approach based on Dynes superconductor model, we express the ideal clean $(\gamma\ll 1$, $\gamma_s \ll 1)$ and ideal dirty limit.
-Using the superconducting gap $\Delta_{00}$ of the clean BCS system (measured e.g. by STM for $\Gamma=0$), we are left with \begin{widetext}
+Reference~\cite{Kubo22} reports results on superconducting residual resistance, inversely proportional to the quality factor, within the Eilenberger formalism.
+To compare it with our approach based on DS model, we express the ideal clean $(\gamma\ll 1$, $\gamma_s \ll 1)$ and ideal dirty limit.
+Using the superconducting gap $\Delta_{00}$ of the clean BCS system (measured, e.g. by STM for $\Gamma=0$), we are left with \begin{widetext}